Cherreads

 And there she was.

-A small girl, no taller than his forearm, floating midair like a spark trapped in a dream.
-Her hair rippled like strands of nebula, eyes glowing twin stars of righteous fury.
+A small girl, no taller than his forearm, hovering midair like a spark trapped between dream and reality.
+Her hair rippled like strands of nebula, eyes blazing like twin stars of righteous fury.
+Celestial.
+Ethereal.

 Absolutely livid.